evanvin/PizzaPi/README.md

 ### Todo

 * Allow user to input mutliple playlists
-* Figure out mutlithreading for downloader and web interface and flask server
+* Figure out multithreading for downloader and web interface and flask server